simetnicbr/simet-lmapd/README.simet-lmap.md

 This file describes behavior that is implemented in the simet fork of lmapd, which has not been merged in upstream lmapd yet.

+## event triggers of type 'startup'

+In IETF LMAP, the 'immediate' and 'startup' event trigger types are the same, and trigger on LMAPD start and SIGHUP/reload.
+SIMET-LMAPD changes this so that only the 'immediate' event type triggers at LMAPD start and also on SIGHUP/reload.
+Event triggers of type 'startup' trigger just once (when LMAPD starts).

 ## JSON support

 Simet-lmapd has JSON as its primary serialization format for structured